1 Introduction

 8 History of Copae

-In 1256 BC, Orchomenus and Thebes fought in a battle, in which Orchomenus was defeated.
-[46]
+In 1256 BC, there was a battle between Orchomenus and Thebes, in which Orchomenus was defeated.
+[48]

 Copaeus, son of Plataeus, son of Onchestus, was expelled from Onchestus and moved north of Lake Copais, where he founded Copae.
 [49]